logicality-io/aws-lambda-testhost/README.md

 ## Using

-It works by running a web server that can handle lambda invocation requests, activate the appropriate lambda class, invoking it's handler (dealing with any serialization needs) and returning responses.
+It works by running a web server that can handle lambda invocation requests, activate the appropriate lambda class, invoke it's handler (dealing with any serialization needs) and returning a response, if any.

 Given this simple function: